antoinevinial/react-boilerplate/README.md

 ## Manage CSS in a React project

-When you're building a React application, you will need to write CSS.
-It's a very controversial subject inside the Front-end community, especially when it comes to JS applications.
-There is lot's of possibility and tools to write CSS inside Javascript applications.
+Writing CSS for JS application a very controversial subject inside the Front-end community.
+There is lot's of possibility and tools to write CSS inside a JS project.
 The one you choose depend of your project but mainly is a preference choice.

 For my boilerplate, I decided to use [Stylus](http://stylus-lang.com/) to manage all the CSS (I used it during my previous jobs, with large scale corporate website).
 I added a specific package [create-react-app-stylus](https://github.com/rickharrison/create-react-app-stylus) to compile all the `.styl` files into a single CSS file.
 This CSS file is include inside the [App.js](./src/App.js).